Academic Handbook Health and Safety

 Risk Assessments

-1. The Facilities Manager has responsibility for ensuring the general workplace risk assessment for the University has been undertaken and risk assessing any daily activities which may not be covered by the general workplace risk assessment.
+1. The Head of Facilities has responsibility for ensuring the general workplace risk assessment for the University has been undertaken and for risk assessing any daily activities which may not be covered by the general workplace risk assessment.

-2. The Facilities Manager is responsible for ensuring the Fire risk assessment and Legionella Risk Assessments are completed by a competent provider.
+2. The Head of Facilities is responsible for ensuring the Fire risk assessment and Legionella Risk Assessments are completed by a competent provider.

-3. The Facilities Manager is responsible for ensuring that any higher risk activities which may involve tools or COSHH have been suitably risk assessed before the activity can proceed.
+3. The Head of Facilities is responsible for ensuring that any higher risk activities which may involve tools or COSHH have been suitably risk assessed before the activity can proceed.

 5. Event risk assessments are to be conducted by the Event Organiser and approved by Facilities.